 Hyderabad is somewhat like Kolkata.
 A sprawling economic center serving as the hub for corporate agglomerations but the core of the city still maintains its quaint charm.
-Threads of 400 year old traditions weaved as a fabric of modern city.
+Threads of 400 year old traditions weaved as a fabric of a modern city.
 A perfect blend of traditions and modernity.
 Hyderabad served as the capital of undivided Andhra Pradesh and now Telangana.
-Hyderabad emerged as the cultural capital of the India following the collapse of the Mughal dynasty with Qutub Shahis and later the Nizams taking charge.
+Hyderabad emerged as the cultural capital of India following the collapse of the Mughal dynasty with Qutub Shahis and later the Nizams taking charge.
 Apart from iconic monuments, Hyderabad is also famous for its food joints and unique recipes.
-The scrumptious Hyderabadi biriyani in particular has accomplished world wide fame and is popular among food lovers.
+The scrumptious Hyderabadi biriyani, in particular, has accomplished worldwide fame and is popular among food lovers.

 As expected, it started bit late.
 After a whole night bus travel from Bangalore, I was bit exhausted and slept for some time before freshening up.
 At first I went to WIPRO and met few friends there.
 I was meeting them after a long time so I had lunch and spent few hours with them.
 After that I went to the Golconda Fort.